 Taller path lights can be visually stunning when installed in the right places.
 If you have shrubbery placed along your pathway, taller lights like the classic large mushroom light can be placed within it easily.

-Taller lights have a large coverage area, so it’s ideal for those looking for maximum illumination while still not wanting overly harsh glare.
-These types of lights offer ambient lighting that you and your guests will simply love, with a practicality that is hard to miss.
+These types of light fixtures offer ambient lighting that you and your guests will simply love, with a practicality that is hard to miss.
+It’s perfect for outdoor dining.

 5. Directional Options

 Our yards change with the seasons, and the path lights that you install in the winter may not be as impactful during the summer.
-Having more control over your lighting is, therefore, an option worth considering.

 6. Use Your Walls